PhD Student

 Peggy is an animator, illustrator, and teaching artist.
 After studying digital design at Pratt Institute, she gained professional experience in post-production, creating animation and special effects for film and television.
 An interest in film and video festivals led to a position in the education department at The Walters Art Museum, Baltimore.
 She has training in a variety of museum pedagogies and has created accessible experiences with art & media for all ages and abilities.

 Vince Ha is a PhD candidate in Screen Cultures and Curatorial Studies at Queen’s University.
 His research centers on two core themes: diasporic identities and queer archival methods.
-Currently, he is investigating transnational media and its relationship with queer diasporic sociality, with special attention to homoerotic representation in Asian cinema.
+Currently, he is investigating transnational media and its impact on queer diasporic sociality, with special attention to homoerotic representation in Asian cinema.

 Brandon Hocura is a sound artist, filmmaker, writer, and archivist.
 He is the founder and creative director of the record label and publisher Séance Centre.
 His research intersects with experimental poetics and ethnography, exploring the complex relationships between music, language, technology, geography, and culture.
 His recent research areas include iterative sound, autonomous distribution networks, visual & sound poetry, material histories, rogue archives, archipelagic theory, and diasporic traditions.